 If you have suffered injuries from the cycle accident, the MIB will consider any medical evidence submitted as well as other documentary evidence in support of your cycle accident claim and decide if compensation is appropriate in this case.

-Start a Cycle Accident Claim
+Start a Bicycle Accident Claim

 If you have been involved in a cycle accident on the road, call us immediately to speak with one of our solicitors who will discuss the events that led up to your accident, any damage to your bike and any injuries you might have sustained.
 They will then provide you with answers as to the next steps in starting a cycle accident claim.
 The law surrounding single track vehicles be it motorcycles or cycles is much the same and we are able to advise on cycle accident claims.